LLazyEmail/documentation/docs/templates/improvements/display-factory-class.md

 sidebar_label: display factory
 ---

+> Note: from nmtg template i was forced to remove factory class, componentUniversal class and Errors class.

 with transition our templates into Typescript, i think we are loosing some quality of what we have previously.
 I was not able to create a few classes, like Factory and Errors class.
 I roll back and focusing on making our template work as it is right now.